SRvSaha/CoWinVaccineSlotFinder/README.md

 > [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet/3.1/runtime) is bundled in the Release so no other external dependencies to run the Application.
   _FOR DEVELOPERS TO BUILD/MODIFY_ [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required to build from Source Code or to make some customizations.
 Use of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) is recommended for the purpose of development.

-Currently, searching using the [findByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/findByDistrict) and [findByPin API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/findByPin) are integrated to get all the available slots in a particular district/PINCode and to book the slot on First-Come-First-Serve Basis, the
+Currently, searching using the [findByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/findByDistrict) and [findByPin API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/findByPin) are integrated to get all the available slots in a particular district/PINCode and to book the slot on First-Come-First-Serve Basis, the
  [appointmentSchedule API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/schedule) is used.

-We have got endpoints of both the Public and Protected APIs from APISetu, but a general observation was the Public APIs return stale data as caching is done for around 30 minutes and there is API throttling of 100 requests/5 minutes from 1 IP Address.
-Application switched automatically between public and protected APIs for finding slot.
+There is API throttling (Rate-Limiting) of 100 requests/5 minutes from 1 IP Address.
+Application heutistically switches automatically to circumvent the issue for finding slot.

-Since the slots are gone literally in seconds, so I had to use the Protected APIs for the application.

-Well, what's probably going on in your mind is, how do I get the Authentication Information to call the Protected APIs?

-We're generating the OTP and then Validating it using the same method as CoWIN App.

-On validation of OTP, we get the AuthToken which is further used for the Authentication Purpose.

-Rest of the stuff are self-explanatory.

 ## How to Use: